The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 She had forgotten.

-She had forgotten all about that distant memory, and when she looked back down towards the snake, her body jerking with quick hiccups and sobs, she saw that it had grown smaller somehow, and that there were two others who had come to flank it on either side.
+She had forgotten all about that distant memory in the field—and had suppressed the more recent one along with it—but when she looked back down towards the snake, her body jerking with sobs, she saw that it had grown much smaller somehow.
+She also saw that two other snakes had come to flank the first on either side, and she fought not to recoil from their gaze.

 Kanna tried to focus her eyes to see this, and indeed it was hard to tell where one snake ended and another began, but she didn’t know if this was because she could hardly hold her vision steady anymore.

 They had also started to retreat.
 They slithered painfully off her body and began disappearing into the walls.
 When the last of them left, Kanna took in a loud, raw breath.
 She tipped her head backwards, her throat fully open.
-She blinked her eyes and took in the image of the shadow at the entrance of the cavern, the body that belonged to the voice that had been murmuring to her.
+She blinked her eyes and watched the shadow at the entrance of the cavern, the body that belonged to the voice that had been murmuring to her.

 It was a tall silhouette, but she couldn’t see any features—except for a huge, lone snake that pulsed and slithered in endless circles up the trunk of that giant.
-She noticed that the human figure turned its head in flowing, well-practiced movements to avoid the eyes of the serpent.
+The giant turned her head in flowing, well-practiced movements to charm the serpent, to avoid its eyes.

-In time, though, even this snake disappeared from view.
+In time, even this snake disappeared from view.
+The shrine had finished telling its story.
 The cavern had grown pitch black.

 “Why…?”
 Kanna could not quell the tears, the tightening of her jaw.
 “Why do they look like that?
 Why are they so terrible?”